 Offsetting the closures, Tolko celebrated the May grand opening of the LaSalle Lumber Company sawmill, a joint venture in Urania, LA with Hunt Forest Products.
 Later in the summer, construction began on Tolko and Pinnacle Renewable Energy’s limited partnership pellet plant in High Level, AB.

 Tolko’s products and the way we promote them got an update with a refreshed Tolko website, a new product guide mobile app, and the introduction of T-TEC: Tolko’s own line of Laminated Strand Lumber (LSL) products.

 Our primary focus at Tolko is the health and safety of our employees, and that was more critical than ever in 2020 as we all faced the impacts of the COVID-19 pandemic.
 One of the strengths of our company is our ability to make changes and quickly adjust during a crisis or tough times.
 We were able to do that while continuing to run safely — a testament to the engagement and commitment of our employees.
 Everyone pulled together, stayed focused, and continued our important work as an essential service to safely and efficiently make quality products for our customers.

 We continued to expand our product line in 2020 with the introduction of our Engineered Wood Floor System, our T-TEC Premium Flooring, and our Parallel Laminated Veneer (PLV).

-In November, Tolko and Jasper Lumber Company announced a partnership in an existing sawmill, shavings business, whole log chipper, and trucking operations in Jasper, AL. The 50-50 joint-venture is known as Jasper Forest Products LLC., A Jasper-Tolko Partnership.
+In November, Tolko and Jasper Lumber Company announced a partnership in an existing sawmill, shavings, whole log chipper, and trucking business in Jasper, AL, U.S.A.
+The 50-50 joint-venture is known as Jasper Forest Products LLC., A Jasper-Tolko Partnership.

 In December, Pinnacle Renewable Energy began producing pellets at their new facility in High Level, AB, which is 50% owned by Pinnacle and 50% by Tolko through a limited partnership.